arquivo/arquivo404/README.md

 <div id="arquivo404message"></div>
 ```

-Your costumised message will show up there if there is an archived version of the missing page.
+Your customized message will show up there if there is an archived version of the missing page.
 Then you load and initialize the arquivo404 JS code on the footer.

 ```js